javaducky/tracetest/docs/docs/live-examples/opentelemetry-store/use-cases/check-shopping-cart-contents.md

 So I can go to the checkout process
 ```

-You can trigger this use case by calling the endpoint `GET /api/cart?sessionId={some-uuid}&currecyCode=`.
+You can trigger this use case by calling the endpoint `GET /api/cart?sessionId={some-uuid}&currecyCode=` from the Frontend service.
 It should return a payload similar to this:
 ```json
 {
   "userId": "8c0465e2-32bb-4ecb-a9c8-5a2861629ff1",